oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 (One complexity of this idea might be in formalizing "provably correct implementation of the same high-level program".
-I know how to do that, and consider it simple and perhaps obvious (given that the goals of the theory are purely logical rather than practical), but I haven't fully written it down, and I don't know whether it will be considered either obvious or well-known by anyone else.
+I know how to do that, and consider it simple and perhaps obvious (given that the goals of the theory are purely logical rather than practical), but I haven't fully written it down [but see "more about generality" for a brief description], and I don't know whether it will be considered either obvious or well-known by anyone else.
 In any case, for the proposed solution in this post to make sense, all we need is to assume a theory like that